pofesk0/DuressKeyboard/README.md

 <summary>How to use ADB</summary>
 &ensp;

-Go to Settings in your phone, find 'Build Number' and tap 10 times.
+Go to your phone's Settings, find 'Build Number' and tap 10 times.
 Then find 'Developer Options'.

 To use ADB via Wi-Fi
-Enable Wireless debugging in Developer Options, install [Shizuku](https://github.com/RikkaApps/Shizuku/releases/latest), and use its built-in pairing guide.
+Enable Wireless debugging in Developer Options, install [Shizuku](https://github.com/RikkaApps/Shizuku/releases/latest), then pair and start Shizuku service.
 Then install [aShell](https://f-droid.org/packages/in.sunilpaulmathew.ashell/).
-Open it, allow acess to Shizuku, and use required ADB command.
+Open it, allow access to Shizuku, and use the required ADB command.

 To use ADB via PC
 Enable USB debugging in Developer Options.

 Windows:
 Then, download [SDK Platform-Tools](https://developer.android.com/tools/releases/platform-tools) on PC and extract to C:\adb.
 Connect phone to PC via USB cable, open cmd and run: ```cd C:\adb```, then ```adb devices```, and allow access on the phone screen.
-Then use required ADB command.
+Then use the required ADB command.

 Linux:
 Then, download [SDK Platform-Tools](https://developer.android.com/tools/releases/platform-tools) on PC and extract to ~/adb.
 Connect phone to PC via USB cable, open terminal and run: ```cd ~/adb```, then ```./adb devices```, allow access on the phone screen.
-Then use required ADB command.
+Then use the required ADB command.
 &ensp;

 </details>

 Or if you don't want to use ADB, just disable the Google Play (Store) and Google Play Services apps in [your phone's app settings](https://pofesk0.github.io/open-app-settings-proxy.html) during installation.
 However, this will only work if the installation block is not at the Android system level.
 It can be at the Android level, for example, if the app is too outdated for the current system, not just for Play-Protect.
 Or if Google tightens the restrictions in the future.
 In that case, you will have to go back to the ADB option.

-If you still can't install and the reason is outdated target SDK (it is here intentionally low because of policy changes in new SDKs regarding wipe-data), then use Lite version:
+If you still can't install and the reason is outdated target SDK (it is intentionally low here because of policy changes in new SDKs regarding wipe-data), then use Lite version:

 https://github.com/pofesk0/DuressKeyboardLite/releases/latest
 https://f-droid.org/packages/duress.keyboard.lite/

-It has higher target SDK, but fewer features and reset there doesn't delete FRP, therefore don't bind backups to Google accounts (strongly recommend).
-Because their IDs can remain after reset, if your phone has FRP.
+It has a higher target SDK, but fewer features, and reset there doesn't delete FRP, and therefore don't bind backups to Google accounts (strongly recommended).
+Because their IDs can remain after reset if your phone has FRP.
 </details>

 </details>